Blackhawk-TA/dynoBot-Framework/README.md

 - `message` - returns Message object
 - `ready` - no return value

-Once a event is registered, it can be used like this:
+Events can be used like this:
 ```js
 Bot.getClient().getEvents().on("<event-name>", (returnValue) => {
 	//Code that shall be executed when the event was triggered